 - Your vas deferens will be cut and small clamps or ties may be used on both ends.

-- You should rest at home the day after surgery and avoid any strenuous activity.
+home the day after surgery.
+Don’t do any strenuous activity.

-- Depending on the type of work you do, you may be able to return within 1 to 3 days.
+- Depending on the type of work you do, you may be able to go back in 1 to 3

-- You should be able to return to most activities within a week.
+should be able to return to most activities in a week.

 - You may need to wear a jock strap for a few days.

-- You may be able to return to sexual activity in about a week.
-But, you still need to use birth control.
+be able to return to sexual activity in about a week.
+But you still need to use birth

 Tell your healthcare provider if you have any of the following:

-- Increasing pain or pain that is not relieved by medicine
+- Increasing pain or pain that is not eased by medicine

 Before you agree to the test or the procedure make sure you know: